 ELC partnered with the Pennsylvania Immigration & Citizenship Coalition on a webinar (available on video) on protecting the rights of English learners and limited-English proficient parents during the COVID-19 pandemic.

-ELC joined with other civil rights and education organizations in an April 29 joint statement to policymakers and the public, highlighting both the growing inequities exposed by the pandemic and some promising practices and recommendations for ensuring educational equity.
+ELC joined with other civil rights and education organizations in a joint statement to policymakers and the public, highlighting both the growing inequities exposed by the pandemic and some promising practices and recommendations for ensuring educational equity.

 5 THINGS TO KNOW

-ELC is working to compile a series of resources with key facts for families to help navigate the COVID-19 educational landscape.
+ELC compiled a series of resources with key facts for families to help navigate the COVID-19 educational landscape.
 The following 1-page resources are now available.

 PENNSYLVANIA’S GUIDANCE FOR SCHOOLS